ibm-cloud-docs/sap/sap-terraform-s4hana-ha.md

     *   Select the **Resource Group** to use to create resources.
 Use the Default or create a Resource Group.
     *   Select a **Location** to create your {{site.data.keyword.bpshort}} workspace.
 The workspace location does not have to match the resource location.

 3. Enter the required deployment values, review the default input variables, and provide values that match your solution.
 These parameters are specific to your deployment.
-For more information, see the [Readme file - Input Parameters](https://github.com/IBM-Cloud/sap-s4hana-ha/blob/main/README.md#16-general-input-variables).
+For more information, see the [Readme file - Input Parameters](https://github.com/IBM-Cloud/sap-s4hana-ha/blob/main/README.md#16-general-input-variables){: external}.

     |Parameter	|  Description  |
     |-----|-----|